-Notice: This blog article refers to the first draft of the German Ministry of Finance dated 20th May 2019.
-In the meantime, the German government resolved a draft that even goes beyond the first draft, see:
+Notice: This blog article refers to the first draft of the German Ministry of Finance dated 20th May 2019 which in

 On 20 May 2019, the German Ministry of Finance published its first draft for the transposition of the provisions of the 5.
 European AML Directive into national law.
 Beside the awaited change proposals for the German AML Act in order to transpose the rules from the 5.
 EU AML Directive into German law, the ministry came up with a real surprise: The German legislator wants to use the opportunity and not only change the provisions of the German AML Act, but additionally amend the German Banking Act by introducing a new financial service.
 In future, crypto custody shall be regulated as a financial service being subject to a permission requirement from BaFin.
 In addition to that, the Ministry of Finance plans to define crypto assets legally as financial instruments, probably also for the purpose of putting an end to the discussions about Bitcoins and comparable cryptocurrencies qualifying as units of account and therefore financial instruments in the sense of the German Banking Act, which finally came up after the ruling of the Criminal High Court of Berlin stating that Bitcoins were not to qualify as units of account.

 Which Activities Shall Be Qualified as Crypto Custody Services in the Future?